sruthi-hub/Aging_information_theory_TMS/README.md

 # Manuscript on BioRxiv:
-The fidelity of genetic information transfer with aging segregates according to biological processes https://www.biorxiv.org/content/10.1101/2022.07.18.500243v1
+The fidelity of genetic information transfer with aging skeletal muscle segregates according to biological processes https://www.biorxiv.org/content/10.1101/2022.07.18.500243v1

 # Abstract:
-Maintenance of cellular function requires highly coordinated communication between trillions of biomolecules.
-However, over time, communication deteriorates, thereby disrupting effective information flow and compromising cellular health.
-To quantify the age-related loss of molecular communication, we applied information theory to quantify communication efficiency between transcription factors (TF) and corresponding target genes (TGs).
-Using single cell RNA-seq data from the limb muscle of young, middle-aged, and aged mice, we found that the precision with which TFs regulate TGs diminished with age, but that information transfer was preferentially preserved in a subset of gene pairs associated with homeostasis—a phenomenon we termed “age-based canalization”.
-Collectively, these data suggest that aging may be accompanied by a reallocation of resources that favor messages crucial to maintenance of stability and survival.
+Maintenance of organismal function requires tightly regulated biomolecular communication.
+However, with aging, communication deteriorates, thereby disrupting effective information flow.
+Using information theory applied to skeletal muscle single cell RNA-seq data from young, middle-aged, and aged animals, we quantified the loss of communication efficiency over time.
+We considered communication channels between transcription factors (TF; ‘input message’) and corresponding target genes (TG; ‘output message’).
+Mutual information (MI), defined as the information effectively transmitted between TFs and TGs, declined with age.
+This decline was attributed to escalating biological noise and loss of precision with which TFs regulate TGs (i.e., channel capacity).
+When we ranked TF:TG pairs by MI, pairs associated with fatty acid oxidation displayed the greatest loss of communication with aging, while the system preserved communication between pairs related to RNA synthesis.
+These data suggest ineffective communication with aging against a backdrop of resource reallocation to support essential cellular functions.

 # Structure:
-Figure 1: Useful information transmitted in transcriptional regulatory network declines with age as shown by decreasing mutual information
+Figure 1: Useful information transmitted in transcriptional regulatory network declines with age as shown by decreasing mutual information.

-Figure 2: Loss of information with aging is driven by a decreased channel capacity
+Figure 2: Channel capacity with age declines with age.

-Figure 3: Certain gene pairs preserve useful information while others remain relatively constant.
+Figure 3: TF:TG pairs can be segregated into a sub-set that display preserved information flow and channel capacity versus a sub-set in which information transfer is compromised.

-Figure 4: Preserved genes are associated with homeostatic functions whereas compromised genes are associated with tissue adaptation.
+Figure 4: Preserved and compromised genes displayed distinct enrichment to functional module.

 # Raw data and intermediate files:
 Please check figshare to access the raw data.